 - How will I keep my fire going/find things to burn?

 Once they’ve finished discussing, have students create a plan for survival and present how they would set up their campsite.
 They may choose to use arts & crafts tools to build a 3D model, draw a detailed image, or create a PowerPoint presentation of their survival site.

 After their survival plan is presented, have the class offer comments or questions to the team about their plan and any factors they may not have considered.

 Consider taking the discussion and planning portion of this lesson plan outdoors to inspire students to think about the different ways their environment impacts the way they would survive in the wilderness.

-Check out any community nature centers and Parks and Recreation teams that may be available to facilitate a more hands-on learning experience for students.
+Check out community nature centers and Parks and Recreation teams that may be able to facilitate a more hands-on learning experience for students.
 Many offer locations where students can learn more about building shelters and learning other survival skills with the support of a wilderness educational team.

 More STEAM Classroom Activities & Lesson Plan Ideas

 If you’re looking for more great ways to engage your students and encourage them to explore STEAM concepts and critical thinking, be sure to visit the STEAM/STEM topic page to find more unique and exciting ideas.
-The School Specialty online store is stocked with all of the tools and supplies you need to make any lesson plan memorable for your students.
+The School Specialty online store is stocked with the supplies you need to make any lesson plan memorable.